ethanent/Vaxic/README.md

 ## Creating extensions

 Making extensions is easy!
-Extensions are just handler methods to which requests are passed before being handed over to catches.
+Extensions are just methods to which requests are passed before (or instead of) being handed over to handles.

 ```javascript
 (req, res, next) => {